 During your consultation, Dr. Kurtzman will discuss whether a facelift is right for you.

 Facelifts are typically outpatient procedures and may be performed in an office-based facility, surgery center or hospital.
 Patients may have a choice of IV sedation or general anesthesia.
 The procedure takes about two hours.
 The way a facelift is performed varies depending on the surgeon, the patient’s facial structure and the extent of desired.
 The three most common incision techniques are:

-Traditional facelift: The “full” facelift for rejuvenating the face, jowls and neck, including fat sculpting, lifting and repositioning of muscle and deeper tissues, and skin trimming and redraping.
+Traditional facelift: The “full” facelift for rejuvenating the face, jowls and neck including fat sculpting, lifting and repositioning of muscle and deeper tissues, and skin trimming and redraping.
 The incision begins at the temples and travels down to the front of the ear, around the earlobe, and behind the ear to the lower scalp at the hairline.
 Sometimes, another incision is made under the chin.

 Many patients return to work by the third week.
 Camouflage cosmetics can be used to minimize the appearance of bruising.
 You should be gentle with your skin and hair as you recover.
 Men may need to shave behind the neck and ears where areas of beard-growing skin have moved.